-Kinder Morgan’s Trident Pipeline is intended to carry liquefied natural gas from Katy, Texas, to Port Arthur in Jefferson County, Texas, near the Texas and Louisiana border.
+Kinder Morgan’s Trident Intrastate Pipeline is intended to carry liquefied natural gas from Katy, Texas, to Port Arthur in Jefferson County, Texas, near the Texas and Louisiana border.
 Construction is expected to be completed in 2027.
 Once completed, the 42- to 48-inch-diameter Trident Pipeline will run approximately 216 miles through predominately rural privately owned land.

 The construction will affect property owners living in the path of the pipeline who will face being forced to sell easement rights to their land.
 Refusal to accept the offer for the property rights could lead Kinder Morgan to leverage its power of eminent domain over private landowners, given to it by the Texas Legislature, which means landowners may face a condemnation action and thus should know their rights.